fuzailpalnak/ttAugment/README.md

 [blur](https://imgaug.readthedocs.io/en/latest/source/api_augmenters_blur.html) and [contrast](https://imgaug.readthedocs.io/en/latest/source/api_augmenters_contrast.html)
 transformation provided by [imgaug](https://imgaug.readthedocs.io/en/latest/) along with custom Geometric Transformation.

-1. Mirror : Crop an image to `transform_dimension` and mirror pixels to match the size of `network_dimension`
+1. Mirror : Crop an image to `transform_dimension` and mirror pixels to match the size of `inference_dimension`
-2. CropScale : Crop an image to `transform_dimension` and rescale the image to match the size of `network_dimension`
+2. CropScale : Crop an image to `transform_dimension` and rescale the image to match the size of `inference_dimension`
 3. NoAugment : Keep the input unchanged
 4. Crop : Crop an image to `transform_dimension`
 5. Rot : Rotate an Image